 A Guy Named Joe has two strikes against it.
 First, it is a combat film made during World War II.
 It is painful to watch these movies today, what with all the gung-ho patriotism they exude.
 Second, it is one of those Heaven movies, which are even more painful to watch.
 The fact that it belongs to both genres makes watching it all the way through a most trying experience.
-But I must say at the outset that as far as WWII combat movies go, this one is about average, but as far as Heaven movies go, this is the dumbest one I have ever seen.
+But I must say at the outset that as far as WWII combat movies go, this one is about average, but as far as Heaven movies go, this is one of the dumbest I have ever seen.

 The title character of this movie is Pete Sandige (Spencer Tracy).
 Early in the movie, a child explains that in American slang, “Joe” refers to anyone who is a “right chap,” and that’s what Pete is.
 Pete loves being the pilot of a bomber so much that he is constantly taking risks disapproved of by his commanding officer, “Nails” Kilpatrick (James Gleason), and by his girlfriend, Dorinda Durston (Irene Dunne).
-She’s a pilot, working for the Ferry Service, and she takes risks too, for which Pete threatens to put her across his knee and spank her.
+She’s a pilot, working for the Ferry Service, and she takes risks too, for which Pete threatens to put her across his knee and spank.

 Dorinda gets a premonition that “his number’s up.”
 In a movie, when someone has a premonition that something bad is going to happen, it always does.
 She really puts pressure on Pete to accept that teaching assignment and marry her, and he agrees.
 But first, there is this one last mission for him to fly in.
 His plane is damaged, but instead of bailing out, he flies the plane right over a Japanese aircraft carrier and blows it up.
 But then he crashes and dies.

-Anyway, it’s good Pete is still in uniform, because Heaven appears to be an army air force base.
+Anyway, it’s good Pete is still in uniform, because Heaven appears to be a United States Army Air Force base.
 Another dead pilot, Dick Rumney (Barry Nelson), explains to Pete that he is dead and in Heaven.
 Pete says he never played a harp, but Dick says, “There’s not much time for harp playing up here.
 There’s plenty of work to do, and good men to do it.”